mshroyer/coursepointer/docs/garmin_fit.md

 When creating courses with really long names, Connect would only export the first 128 characters, making the field size 129 bytes including the null terminator.

+Connect's course point message include an incrementing `message_index` field starting at zero.
+This doesn't appear to reference record messages, but only represents the order of the course point message itself.

 ### Ride With GPS

 FIT files exported directly from Ride With GPS are formatted similarly to those created by Garmin Connect, although all course point messages are serialized before all the record messages, and the closing file creator message is missing.